Controlled Bow Hunting Opens September 28, 2024

 Be Aware.
 Whenever enjoying our parks be mindful of your surrounding including the other recreational activities taking place in the forest.
 If you do not feel comfortable hiking in a hunting zone, review each parks trails and maps section to view the controlled bow hunting areas if applicable to that location.

 Dogs on leash.
-Dogs are permitted on most park trails while on a 6 ft leash but not in nature preserves.
+Dogs are permitted on park trails while on a 6 ft leash, with the exception of California Woods Nature Preserve which does not allow dogs.
 For their safety and the health of our forests, keep your dog on a leash at all times when hiking the trails.